antoinedelia/reddit-newsletter/README.md

 # Reddit Newsletter

-Simple Lambda that send you a mail of the weekly top posts from Reddit every week.
+Simple Lambda that sends you an email of the weekly top posts from Reddit every week.

 - [Prerequisites](#prerequisites)
 - [Configuration](#configuration)